Divyanshisahu3005/Simon-Says-Game/README.md

-This game is created using HTML,CSS &amp; Javascript
+This game is created using HTML,CSS &amp; Javascript.